 Who doesn’t want to conquer their day and complete all of the tasks they’ve envisioned to finish?
 To-do list apps are a handy accomplice in achieving this.

-With so many to-do list apps on offer, how do you know which one serves your purpose best?
-First things first, there’s no one-size-fits-all to-do app.
+There’s no one-size-fits-all to-do app.
 Some apps are more suited for personal use, while others can be used for work.

 Table of Contents